 Dr. Moraros research is predicated on evidence-based, community participatory approach, leading to practical and effective public health interventions and utilizes culturally appropriate strategies to help empower minority/vulnerable populations.

-TOPIC: Obesity: A Global and Canadian/Chinese Perspective
+Topic: Obesity: A Global and Canadian/Chinese Perspective

-ABSTRACT: Global obesity/overweight rates have nearly tripled since 1975, according to WHO.
+Abstarct: Global obesity/overweight rates have nearly tripled since 1975, according to WHO.
 These concerning statistics have been the subject of intense study and debate among various countries looking for solutions and frequently highlighted by news outlets and scientific journals (medicine and public heath).
 However, the growing rates of obesity/overweight are not an exclusive Western problem.
 In fact, the prevalence of obesity/overweight is increasing at an alarming rate in many countries across the world including China.
 Obesity/overweight are common chronic conditions that increase the risk of numerous health problems, many of which are potentially life-threatening, including cardiovascular diseases, diabetes, cancer, and mental health issues.
 It is especially difficult to lose weight among those suffering from obesity/ overweight, as it is a complex condition created by diverse genetic, environmental, cultural, and socioeconomic pathways.
 Unfortunately, no country has shown any significant progress in effectively tackling its obesity/overweight problem over the last 30 years.
 This universal failure suggests that we need to rethink our approach and consider designing and implementing innovative national policies and programmes focusing on our pediatric and young populations.

 Click to watch the Lecture Highlights